jjvanzon/Piano-Playing-Docs/chopin-ballade-2/chopin-ballade-2-practice-schema.md

 | __1c__   | - - - 8 - | - - - 8 - | - - - 8 - | - - 5 - - |
 | __19__   | - - 5 - - | - - - 8 - | - - - 8 - | - 2 - - - |

+### Technique / Slow Practice.

+- The way I tend to do it, like before, seems to fail.
+- It seems the mind needs to follow the notes.
+- Slow practice works.
+- Then adding pace a bit.
+Bit faster than 'slow' is already good enough.
+- Then adding pedal end dynamic / expressive nuance.
+- Ever so slightly goes a long way.
+- Not 'loud with body'.
+- Not fast with haste.
+- If it happens, let it be an exception.
+- It may lead to an OK performance counter-intuitively.
+- But the way I used did it seems wrong.
+It won't work, it seems.

 ### Fragment 2 'Roll Downward' Technique

 - Some variations, the control / memory of notes seem less than desirable.